vietvd88/tensorflow-house-images-classification/Readme.md

     72 images can not be classified because:
     - some of them is not clear enough even checking by manual.
     - some of them is different from tranining set.
 So we need to add more training images to improve training model.
 Ex: house/apartment in Vietnam, ..

+    **Note:** After classification with option --output_dir, classified images in --image_path will be removed.
+So we need to checkout sample folder if we want to predict with sample folder again.